-- For Board of Trustee Members: If a Member of the Board of Trustees is found responsible, the Hearing Officer will consult with the Chair of the Board of Trustees before determining the recommended sanction. - 6.
-For the President: If the President is found responsible, the Hearing will consult with the Chair of the Board of Trustees before determining the recommended sanction(s).
+For Board of Trustee Members: If a Member of the Board of Trustees is found responsible, the Hearing Officer will consult with the Chair of the Board of Trustees before determining the recommended sanction.

+For the President: If the President is found responsible, the Hearing Officer will consult with the Chair of the Board of Trustees before determining the recommended sanction(s).

-F. Audio Recording
+Audio Recording

-The audio recording of the hearing shall be the property of the College.
+The College will create an audio recording of the hearing and make it available to the parties for inspection and review.
+The recording shall be the property of the College.
 No other recordings shall be made by any person during the meetings.
 Deliberations will not be recorded.
-The recordings are for use of the Hearing Officer and Final Review panel members to aid in the decision-making process.
 Recordings of meetings that result in suspension, dismissal of employment, expulsion, or loss of campus housing shall be kept in accordance with the records retention policy.

-XIII.
 Appeal Process